Skip to Content

 P.O.
 Box 7875

-If you need help writing a request for a fair hearing, please call either the BadgerCare Plus and Medicaid SSI Ombuds at 1-800-760-0001.
-If you are enrolled in a Medicaid SSI Program, you can also call the SSI External Advocacy Project at 1-800-928-8778 for help.
+If you need help writing a request for a fair hearing, please call the BadgerCare Plus and Medicaid SSI Ombuds at 1-800-760-0001.
+If you are enrolled in a Medicaid SSI Program, you can also call the SSI External Advocate at 1-800-708-3034 for help.

-• Within 10 days of receiving the notice that services were denied or changed, or
+• Within 10 days of getting notice that your service will be reduced.

 Help with Understanding Your Rights, or Help with Filing a Grievance or Appeal